 For a good hour, they sat under moonlight, scrunched close as the music worked its groove.
 Otis and the River Boys would strip a guitar clean and then, without missing a lick, slide into a soulful melody so slow and aching you knew you were in love – even if you weren’t.
 There was electricity between the couple, their thighs pressed tight.
 The surging music provided good excuse for them to lean near and whisper in the others’ ear.
 Are you chilly?
 Simon asked.
 Do you want another glass of wine?
 Can you believe what Otis just did with those chops of his?
 As the evening progressed, the questions came more often, his lips lingering near Mary’s ear a little longer.
 The music drove a hard rhythm, but it gave only a tinny dink compared to the thump in Simon’s chest.

 The past three years tested their vows.
 They promised to stay together, to honor one another.
-There were days when they believed they stayed true only because of the kids, but they both knew it was really something more.
+There were days when they believed they stayed true only because of the kids, but they both knew there was really something more.
 They had tasted something, they had known something together.
 This memory, still alive, gave them enough to live on until fresh light came.

 Otis belted a tune of love and hot, long Louisiana nights.
 Mary watched Simon’s eyes.
 Simon knew this was going to be a magnificent summer.